 Blackboard Ultra is UMBC’s learning management system (LMS), a software application for the administration, documentation, tracking, reporting and delivery of course content and materials.
 Please see these frequently asked questions about Blackboard:

-If you would like help thinking through a teaching issue or a teaching with technology issue, contact the Faculty Development Center.
+If you would like help thinking through a teaching issue or a teaching with technology issue, contact the FDC.

 Akindi Bubble Sheets